manilpuri9/DevOps-for-CI-CD/README.md

 # CI/CD Automation Process
 (Under Development)Includes Scripts for CI/CD using Jenkins, Docker and GitHub in AWS(Amazon Web Services) EC2 Cloud Infrastructure.

-First I am running the whole webapp manually in docker containers, perform some scaling operations using Kubernetes.
-After that I will Automate the whole process and make a CI/CD environment for my webapp(WorkHub) using Jenkins-pipeline with Docker, Kubernetes and Git.
+My following project demonstrate:

+### * Project 1  Binding Environment and Code together which can run indipendently in any system.
+### * Project 2  Running the containers in cluster for Highavailability, Horizontal Scalling & Rolling Updates.
+### * Project 3  Building a CI/CD environment with automation where developer can move their code in production with a push.

 ## 1. Manual steps for running WorkHub in Docker Containers
+First I am running the my WorkHub Webapp manually in docker containers, Push it in my DockerHub Repo and after that i will run it in AWS EC2 instance pulling from dockerhub, which besically shows the scenarios of shiping whole environment with code.

-The workhub web-app from my repo is converted inot docker image and it is uploaded in DockerHub.
+The workhub web-app from my repo is converted into docker image and it is uploaded in DockerHub.
 The link to DockerHub repository is:
   * https://hub.docker.com/r/manilpuri9/workhub/